KonssnoK/pystlink/README.md

 Python tool for manipulating with STM32 MCUs using **ST-Link** in-system programmer and debugger.

+This is a modified version that supports python 2.7.
+NOTE:
+The lib folder should be renamed stlib!!!
+This is not done in the git repo to mantain traceability.

 ## Goal

 Goal of this project is to bring more flexible support for different MCUs, very simple command line interface, easier integration into Makefile for direct flashing or uploading program into SRAM and many more, simplest way to add support for new MCUs.
 Also any suggestions are welcome.